Software documentation is a crucial part of working software.

 Take into consideration the contrasting colors of your knowledge base design, and how you style links, to ensure other users with visual impairments can engage with your site successfully.
-Take this example from the Write the Docs website:
+Take this example from Write the Docs' website:

 The site design is very clear, easy to use, with underlined links and short paragraphs.
 The black and white color scheme provides a high contrast for visually impaired users.

 Consider how customers arrive at your knowledge base in the first place.
 Very few customers will consider your knowledge base as a whole, and hardly anyone will arrive at your carefully constructed homepage.

 Consider Every Page is Page One principles as described by Mark Baker.
 According to EPPO, people “forage” for information like animals searching for food, rather than learning in a linear fashion as you would with a book.

 There is no “beginning: to start from.